What Is Cystitis?

-When you see a medical condition that ends in “-itis,” you know that some part of your body is inflamed.
-With cystitis, it’s your bladder.
-And it lets you know about it with constant trips to the bathroom that often hurt and never quite give you relief.
+Cystitis is when your bladder is inflamed.
+It lets you know about it with constant trips to the bathroom that often hurt and never quite give you relief.

-Cystitis is the most common type of urinary tract infection (UTI).
-When you have one, bacteria in your bladder cause it to swell and get irritated, which leads to symptoms like the urge to pee way more often than normal.
+A urinary tract infection (UTI) is the most common cause of cystitis.
+When you have one, bacteria in your bladder cause it to swell and get irritated, which leads to symptoms like the urge to pee more often than normal.

 Women tend to get cystitis much more than men do.
-Typically, it’s more annoying than it is serious, and it’s treated with antibiotics.
+Typically, it’s more annoying than it is serious, and if it is from a bacterial infection it can be treated with antibiotics.
 But bacteria can travel from the bladder to the kidneys and cause more severe problems, so it’s important to treat it right away.

 Usually, bacteria such as E. coli are to blame.
 They normally live on your skin and in your intestines, and they’re not a problem.
 But if they get into the urethra, which is the tube that carries pee out of your body, bacteria can end up in your bladder and cause issues.

 It’s not as common, but you can also get cystitis from:

 Chemicals in personal care products, such as bubble baths, soaps, and spermicides

 Damage from bladder surgery or a catheter -- a tube that helps empty pee from your bladder